 This omelette recipe has been designed to maximise satiety and nutrient density.
-It makes for a very nutrient-dense way to start the day that will set you up to manage your appetite.
+It makes for a nutritious start to the day and will set you up to manage your appetite.

-This recipe provides 380 calories, 50 g of protein, 16 g of fat and 5 g of net carbs.
+One serve provides 420 calories, 53 g protein, 16 g fat and 10 g of net carbs

 The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.

 - 30 g semi sun-dried or fresh tomatoes